hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/126_vedantism.md

 I have finished what I had to say about our religion.
 I will end by reminding you of the one pressing necessity of the day.
-Praise be to Vyâsa, the great author of the Mahâbhârata, that in this Kali Yuga there is one great work.
+Praise be to Vyāsa, the great author of the Mahābhārata, that in this Kali Yuga there is one great work.
 The Tapas and the other hard Yogas that were practiced in other Yugas do not work now.
 What is needed in this Yuga is giving, helping others.
 What is meant by Dana?
 The highest of gifts is